Maxl94/ngx-multi-sort-table/README.md

 This component manages the sorting of the table.
 To use the multi-sort add `matMultiSort` to your table and pass the `mat-multi-sort-header="<your-column-id>"` to the `<th mat-header-cell>`.

 ### MatMultiSortTableSettingsComponent
-This component display some settings for your table.
-The user can select the columns he wants to see in his table, next to that he can change the order of the columns.
-Additionally, the component shows the current chosen sorting columns as chips above the table.
+This component displays settings for your table.
+Users can select the columns they want to see in their table.
+Additionally, they can change the order of the columns.
+The component shows the chosen column for sorting as chips above the table.
-The user can easyly change the sorting order by drag and drop the chips and also change the sorting direction of each column.
+The sorting order can be changed by dragging and dropping the chips or clicking the chip to change the sort direction.

 | Name                | Description                                                                                                                                                                                                                              | Parameter         |
 | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |